 Of course, in the end it’s up to you how you want to write your cards.
-But when you want to apply the here presented mnemotechnic to the learning of German irregular verbs, I recommend to simply copy me.
-Here is an example of how the flash cards for strong verbs as for instance “essen” (to eat) and “nehmen” (to take) would look like:
+But if you want to apply the mnemotechnic presented here to the learning of German irregular verbs, I recommend simply copying me.
+Here is an example of how the flash cards for strong verbs such as “essen” (to eat) and “nehmen” (to take) would look like:

-And so eventually for our example-verb “nehmen” (to take):
+And also for our example-verb “nehmen” (to take):

 I have two solutions for you!